Skip to main content

 FileSystemTotal usage (%)Total file system usage over time

-FileSystemTotal usage (bytes)File system usage in bytes over time
+FileSystemTotal usage (Bytes)Total file system usage in bytes over time

-FileSystemInode usage by mount (%)Inode usage by mount over time
+FileSystemInode usage by mount (%)Inode usage per mount over time

-DiskRead IOPS (IO/sec)Disk I/O read IOPS over time
+DiskRead IOPS (IO/sec)Disk I/O read operations per second

-DiskWrite IOPS (IO/sec)Disk I/O write IOPS over time
+DiskWrite IOPS (IO/sec)Disk I/O write operations per second

-NetworkRX by interface (bytes)Network RX usage over time
+NetworkRX per interface (Bytes)Network RX usage over time by interface

-NetworkTX by interface (bytes)Network TX usage over time
+NetworkTX per interface (Bytes)Network TX usage over time by interface

-You can delete MySQL standby instances that are no longer in use.
-When a MySQL instance is deleted, all operations stop and the instance resources are fully released.
-Deleted MySQL instance resources cannot be recovered.
+You can delete unused MySQL standby instances.
+When an instance is deleted, all resources are released and cannot be recovered.

 caution

-If all instances in an availability zone are deleted, the endpoint in that AZ is deactivated and access is no longer possible.
+If all instances in an AZ are deleted, the endpoint in that AZ becomes inactive and cannot be accessed.

 info

-1. Go to the KakaoCloud Console > Data Store > MySQL menu.
+1. Go to KakaoCloud Console > Data Store > MySQL.

-3. In the Instance menu, select [More] > Delete instance for the instance.
+3. In the Instance tab, click [⋮] > Delete instance on the desired instance.

-4. In the Delete instance popup, enter the required information and click [Delete].
+4. Enter the information in the confirmation popup and click [Delete].

 Configure MySQL instances